Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Dynamical modular curves for quadratic polynomial maps

 for all $M \ge 0$ and $N \ge 1$.
 If $\Phi_{M,N}(\alpha,c) = 0$, we say that $\alpha$ has \textbf{formal (preperiodic) portrait} $(M,N)$ for $f_c$.
 Just as in the periodic case, every point of exact portrait $(M,N)$ has formal portrait $(M,N)$, but the converse is not true in general.

-Let $Y_1((M,N))$ be the affine plane curve defined by $\Phi_{M,N}(x,t) = 0$.
+Let\footnote{Note the subtle distinction between $Y_1(M,N)$, defined at the end of \textsection \ref{sub:per_dyn}, and $Y_1((M,N))$.} $Y_1((M,N))$ be the affine plane curve defined by $\Phi_{M,N}(x,t) = 0$.
 That these curves are irreducible over $\bbC$ follows from the work of Bousch \cite[p.
 67]{bousch:1992}.
 We define $U_1((M,N))$ to be the Zariski open subset of $Y_1((M,N))$ given by

 and we denote by $X_1((M,N))$ the normalization of the projective closure of $Y_1((M,N))$.
 Note that a point $(\alpha,c)$ lies on $Y_1((M,N))$ (resp., $U_1((M,N))$) if and only if $\alpha$ has formal portrait (resp., exact portrait) $(M,N)$ for $f_c$.